 In case you eat meat: What kind of meat do you buy?
 What do you know about the food you add to your supermarket trolley and about the way it has been produced?
 Antibiotic resistance – why does such a thing exist?
 What kind of a life do animals have in animal farms?
 And, after all, does any „clean way“ to kill animals exist?

-Questions: Is there a difference between eating a pig and eating a pilot whale?
+Further: Is there a difference between eating a pig and eating a pilot whale?
 Some animals: are they „better“ than others, because they look cute, are more intelligent or form social ties?
 Are pilot whales an endangered species?